Muhammadowais511/AI-level-1-Learning/README.md

-# AI Learning Level 1
+# AI Lacture 1 and 2 _ About AI Theory
 This repository contains my AI Learning journey from beginner to practical projects.

 ## 🔹 Topics Covered